htw-student-83/Daniel_Alexander_WAD2023/README.md

 ## Daniel_Alexander_WAD2023: Klimaneutrale Luft in Berlin/Brandenburg

 The app was developed as part of a university project.
-It is a simple single page application with a login page, a main page containing a Leaflet-Map and a list of addresses, a form to for adding addresses and a form for deleting or updating addresses.
+It is a simple single page application with a login page, a main page containing a Leaflet-Map and a list of addresses, a form for adding addresses and a form for deleting or updating addresses.
 All the data represented on the website is stored on a MongoDB database, which is being accessed via a node.js backend server.

 ## Requirements

+* Being a student or a teacher at the HTW
 * Node v20.10.0
 * Git